JvanKatwijk/qt-dab/README.md

   * Detailed information on reception and selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, alternative FM frequency if available, 4 quality bars),
   * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type) in the service list,
   * Automatic display of TII (Transmitter Identification Information) data when transmitted,
+  * If configured, the TII data is mapped upon a transmitter's name,
   * *Presets* for easy switching of programs in different ensembles (see section *Presets*),
   * *Dumping* of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files or xml file formats and playing them again later (see section on xml format),
   * Saving audio as uncompressed wave files,